Previous dayMarch 19, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.8 earthquake 102 km S of Sand Point, Alaska came in on March 19, 2026 at 23:58 UTC.
-At a depth of 35.0 km, the event was shallow crustal.
+Seismographs logged a magnitude 2.8 earthquake 102 km S of Sand Point, Alaska with origin time 23:58 UTC on March 19, 2026.
+The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 54.428°, -160.244°.
+Coordinates: 54.428°, -160.244°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-19